MSR Access 3

 Wind

 It’s impossible to discuss the merits of the Access without singling out the poles.
-MSR now uses Easton Syclone poles for their all-season tents, which are made from composite materials that are wound in such a way to flex in any direction.
-While aluminum or carbon might snap, the Syclone bends under the force of wind or snow load then returns to its original shape.
+MSR now uses Easton Syclone poles for their all-season tents, which are made from composite materials that are wound in such a way as to flex in any direction.
+While aluminum or carbon might snap, the Syclone bends under the force of wind or snow load and then returns to its original shape.
 And they are incredibly lightweight—essentially the same as aluminum poles while being a claimed 80 percent more resistant to bending and breaking—which was key in reducing the weight of MSR’s all-season tents.

 MSR Access 3 (pole hub)